Pork And Beans Salad recipe made easy with only four ingredients.

 It retains the full flavor of the delicious beans.

-Drained beans make a thicker salad that is easier eaten with a fork.
+Drained beans make a thicker salad that is easier to eat with a fork.

 However, it loses some of the familiar flavor of pork and beans plus a few nutrients, in my opinion.